Guide

 error

-on the pack
+on the pack and from_packed methods:

 import dataclasses_struct as dcs